Philiks/AWIT/README.md

 # AWIT
-“AWIT” which stands for, “Algorithm written in Tagalog”, complete with its own syntaxes, and built-in virtual machine whose main purpose is the accurate and precise analysis of algorithms that exist.
-However, it will not be strictly in Tagalog but in the Filipino language and the reason for the naming is to preserve the Filipino word, “AWIT” instead of “AWIF”.
+***“AWIT”*** which stands for, ***“Algorithm written in Tagalog”***, complete with its own syntaxes, and built-in virtual machine whose main purpose is the accurate and precise analysis of algorithms that exist.
+However, it will not be strictly in Tagalog but in the Filipino language and the reason for the naming is to preserve the Filipino word, *“AWIT”* instead of *“AWIF”*.
 This will be a great educational programming language for Filipino freelancers, students or professional developers who have interest in both algorithms and programming languages.

 ## Appreciation
 The language implementation was based on [LOX's clox implementation](https://github.com/munificent/craftinginterpreters/).
 From the scanner to the compiler to the VM heck even the Garbage Collector.
 Although there are a lot of significant differences, the implementations were highly inspired by [Nystrom's Crafting Interpreters](https://craftinginterpreters.com).
 Again, thank you!